coderefinery/documentation/content/gh_workflow.md

 documentation generated using Sphinx.
 For bigger projects, we can have more source files.

-**Step 1:** Go to the [word-count project template](https://github.com/coderefinery/word-count/generate) on GitHub and create a copy to your namespace ("Generate", since this is a template repository).
+**Step 1:** Go to the [documentation-example project template](https://github.com/coderefinery/documentation-example/generate) on GitHub and create a copy to your namespace ("Generate", since this is a template repository).

 **Clone the repository**

-The repository contains following two folders, among few other files and folders:
+The repository contains following two folders, among few other files:
 - **source** folder contains the source code
 - **doc** folder contains the Sphinx documentation